melio-engineering/locks-manager/README.md

 const isLocked = await locksManager.isLocked(id);
 ```

-## Using local dynamo instance (i.e for testing)
+## Using local dynamo instance
-You can use a local instance of DynamoDB for testing (via DOcker).
+You can use a local instance of DynamoDB (i.e. for testing via DOcker).
 After your instance is running you can set the init options as follows:
 ```
 const options: LocksManagerOptions = {
-  useLocalInstance: true,
-  localDynamoInstanceUrl: 'localhost:8000'
+  dynamoInstanceEndpoint: 'localhost:8000'
 }
 ```
 Note that same as in standard usage you can still config all the other parameters as well.